hn275/neovim-config/README.md

 # NeoVim configuration

-All configuration are (finally) written in lua.
+All configuration is (finally) written in lua.

 This NeoVim environment is configured in an Arch Linux machine.